Tondie-M/alx-pre_course/README.md

-This is my first git project for ALX Software Engineering course.
+This is my first git project for ALX Software Engineering course and I am having fun with git.